r89m/Button/README.md

 Check out the [examples!](tree/master/MPR121Button/examples)

 ### BasicButton (not recommended!)
-A simpple button using digitalRead() to determine the state of the button.
+A simple button using digitalRead() to determine the state of the button.
 Does not perform any kind of debouncing, so false positives and multiple calls are likely.
 Use PushButton instead for a simple button.

 This is only included so that you can get an example up-and-running quickly without needing any other dependencies.